jdomainapp/opasys/ReadMe.md

 Suppose the service name is `address`, whose server port is 8082 and we wish to expose it to the public:

 ```
-docker run -p 8072:8082 --name address -it ducmle/jdare:latest bash
+docker run --add-host=inf-server:host-gateway -p 8082:8082 --name address -it ducmle/jdare:latest bash
 ```

+2. Update the service configuration file to use `inf-server` instead of `localhost`:
+   - Change in the `.properties` file of the service in the `/config` folder of the config server
+   - Change in the the `bootstrap.yml`

-2. Copy .jar files of the infrastructure services to the `/jda` folder in the container Use the `docker cp` command on the host machine.
+3. Copy .jar files of the infrastructure services to the `/jda` folder in the container Use the `docker cp` command on the host machine.
 For example:
 ```
 docker cp $ADDRESS/target/address-service-0.0.1-SNAPSHOT.jar address:/jda/address-service.jar
 ```

-3. Execute the jar file from the shell of the Docker container using the `java -jar` command.
+4. Execute the jar file from the shell of the Docker container using the `java -jar` command.

 ```
 java -jar /jda/address-service.jar